 Tenor Ted Schmitz appears internationally in a wide range of operatic roles.
 Highlights include his work with Seattle Opera, Opera Bellas Artes Mexico City, Nico and the Navigators, Bregenzer Festspiele, Aldeburgh Festival, Glyndebourne and The Royal Opera House, Covent Garden.

-In the 2017/2018 season, Ted will be featured as Reverand Adams in Peter Grimes at Palau de les Arts, in Valencia; and as Achante in the American premiere of Rameau’s Sympathy with Victory Hall Opera.
-Mr. Schmitz has also sung a central role four productions with the international ensemble, Nico and the Navigators: Niemand Stirbt in der Mitte seines Lebens, a staged concert of pre-existing works based on the theme of death, at Berlin Konzerthaus, Berlin Radialsystem; An all-Schubert staged concert, Silent Songs, with the international ensemble Nico and the Navigators, performing at BOZAR, Brussels; Elbphilharmonie Hamburg, Staatstheater Oldenburug; Staatstheater Braunschweig; Konzerthaus Berlin; Berlin Radialsystem and Arsenal de Metz.
-Mr. Schmitz will perform a new work with Nico and the Navigators, entitled Die Zukunft, at Sophiensaele in Berlin and also continue a tour of another new work, Die Stunde da wir zu viel von einander wussten, performing at Kampnagel in Hamburg, Radialsystem in Berlin, and Opera Nimes and Theatre d’Antibes.
+In the 2018/2019 season Mr Schmitz sang Reverand Adams in Peter Grimes at Palau de les Arts, in Valencia; Achante in the American premiere of Rameau’s Sympathy with Victory Hall Opera.
+Mr. Schmitz has also sung a central role four productions with the international ensemble, Nico and the Navigators: Niemand Stirbt in der Mitte seines Lebens, a staged concert of pre-existing works based on the theme of death, at Berlin Konzerthaus, Berlin Radialsystem; An all-Schubert staged concert, Silent Songs, with Nico and the Navigators, performing at BOZAR, Brussels; Elbphilharmonie Hamburg, Staatstheater Oldenburug; Staatstheater Braunschweig; Konzerthaus Berlin; Berlin Radialsystem and Arsenal de Metz; Die Zukunft von Gestern, a new production at Sophiensaele Berlin and Berlin Radialsystem; and Die Stunde da wir zu viel von einander wussten, a new production at Kampnagel in Hamburg, Radialsystem in Berlin, and Opera Nimes and Theatre d’Antibes.